-The requirement for a ship security alert system was introduced in 2004 and has thus been in force for nearly 20 years.
-The Joint Rescue Coordination Centre has informed the NMA that they receive a large number of alerts from ship security alert systems as a result of on-board testing of the system.
+The requirement for a ship security alert system was introduced in 20045 and has thus been in force for nearly 20 years.
+The Joint Rescue Coordination Centre (JRCC) has informed the NMA that they receive a large number of alerts from ship security alert systems as a result of on-board testing of the system.
 Moreover, the JRCC reports that SSAS tests are being performed increasingly frequently.
 The JRCC needs to spend a lot of time and resources on managing such alerts, even if they are not real alerts.
 Both the JRCC and the NMA believe it is a good thing that ship security and testing of the ship security alert systems are taken seriously by the companies.
 Nevertheless, it is our opinion that the purpose of functionality tests can be achieved even though the number of tests involving the JRCC is reduced.
-How do we want the system to work?
+How do we want things to work?

 The purpose of functional testing of the ship security alert system is to determine how well the system works and transmits alerts.
 This can be done without involving the Joint Rescue Coordination Centre in every test run.
 During functional testing, the alert should be transmitted to the company security officer (CSO) and/or a defined point of contact in the company's emergency response organisation.
 Such testing must be conducted at least every six months.
-The JRCC must only be involved in functional testing carried out in connection with renewal or intermediate surveys linked to the ship's ISPS certificate.
-This means that the Joint Rescue Coordination Centre will only be involved every 2.5 years.
+The JRCC must only be involved in functional testing carried out in connection with interim, initial, intermediate and renewal surveys linked to the ship's ISPS certificate, cf. the Security Regulations sections 10 and 11.
+This means that the Joint Rescue Coordination Centre will as a maximum be involved every 2.5 years after the issuance of a full-term certificate.
+We are not introducing a requirement for the JRCC to be involved at all certificate surveys.
+The purpose of this circular is rather to limit the number of tests where the JRCC is involved.
+IC 6 - 2017 item 1.5 IC 6 - 2017 item 1.5

 It is important that all parties involved are informed of functional testing in advance.
 If a sharp alert accidentally sets off during testing, it must be ensured that all parties involved are informed of this as soon as possible.

-These measures need to be followed in order to avoid the unnecessary use of JRCC resources.
-Footnotes Regulations of 22 June 2004 No. 972 on security, anti-terrorism and anti-piracy measures and the use of force on board ships and mobile offshore drilling units (Security Regulations) IC 6-2017 Interpretations and requirements related to Security Rules and Regulations IC 6-2017 item 1.5 IC 6-2017 item1.5 For Class A passenger ships 1 July 2005
+It is important that these measures are followed in order to avoid the unnecessary use of JRCC resources.

-Knut Arild Hareide Director General of Shipping and Navigation Linda Bruås Head of Department
+Knut Arild Hareide

+Director General of Shipping and Navigation

+Linda Bruås Head of Department